good-move/oop_course/lab2/README.md

 ##Usage

 1. Run `make` in the root directory.
 Hopefully, this will generate *bin*, *build*, *lib* directories.
-2. Go to *test* directory and run `./test` to make sure everything work fine.
+2. Go to *test* directory and run `./test` to make sure everything works fine.
 3. Use dynamic libraries from *lib* directory: it contains several predefined surfaces like Plane, Cylinder and Torus.